 The trading market for our common stock will be influenced by the research and reports that equity research analysts publish about us and our business.
-We do not currently have and may never obtain research coverage by equity research analysts.
-Equity research analysts may elect not to provide research coverage of our common stock after the completion of this offering, and such lack of research coverage may adversely affect the market price of our common stock.
-In the event we do have equity research analyst coverage, we will not have any control over the analysts or the content and opinions included in their reports.
+As a newly public company, we have only limited research coverage by equity research analysts.
+Equity research analysts may elect not to initiate or continue to provide research coverage of our common stock, and such lack of research coverage may adversely affect the market price of our common stock.
+Even if we continue to have equity research analyst coverage, we will not have any control over the analysts or the content and opinions included in their reports.
 The price of our common stock could decline if one or more equity research analysts downgrade our common stock or issue other unfavorable commentary or research about us.
 If one or more equity research analysts ceases coverage of us or fails to publish reports on us regularly, demand for our common stock could decrease, which in turn could cause the trading price or trading volume of our common stock to decline.